Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

 #### Network resources

 The configuration for these resources can be found in [020-network.tf](./020-network.tf).
-Some resources are pre-provisioned for use in other configurations.
+Some resources are pre-provisioned for use in other configurations ([Step-By-Step Video](https://youtu.be/5nxck-NXfk4)).

 Resource name (ARM) | Configuration(s) | Notes
 --- | --- | ---